 H. pylori is a bacterium found in the stomach.
 It is linked to the development of gastritis, peptic ulcers, and stomach cancer.
 To prevent recurrence in patients with these diseases, it is necessary to eradicate bacterial infections with H. pylori.

-Peer review
+Peer-review

 This study evaluated the incidence of gastric cancer development in patients with peptic GU and/or duodenal ulcer disease that were positive for H. pylori infection.
 The incidence rate and relative risk of gastric cancer development in patients with GUs were significantly higher than in patients with duodenal ulcers.
 The findings are reasonable and make sense.